typesense/typesense-website/docs/source/index.html.md

 ]
 ```

-Export all documents in a collection in [JSON lines format](http://jsonlines.org/) (only in cURL, client libraries return an array of documents).
+Export all documents in a collection in [JSON lines format](http://jsonlines.org/) (only in cURL, client libraries return an array of JSON strings).

 ### Definition